googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html googled3cb66c78eb4962b.html

 Curved Belt Conveyor

-This conveyor has a frame that is already bent, so it can carry items around tight corners.
-It is used in places where space is limited and where winding conveyors would save space.
+This conveyor features a frame that is pre-bent, allowing it to carry items around tight corners.
+It is ideal for areas with limited space where curved conveyor belt design helps save room.
 The curves can be as steep as 180 degrees.
+Modular plastics with interlocking pieces are used for conveyors with straight sections before the curve.

 Incline/Decline Belt Conveyor